haskell/double-conversion/README.markdown

 double-conversion is a fast Haskell library for converting between double precision floating point numbers and text strings.
-It is implemented as a binding to the V8-derived C++ [double-precision library](http://code.google.com/p/double-conversion/).
+It is implemented as a binding to the V8-derived C++ [double-conversion library](http://code.google.com/p/double-conversion/).

 # Join in!